ezacl/deploy-t-pot/README.md

 - Run `python3 destroyNetwork.py` to cleanly tear down entire T-Pot network (including SSH keys, DNS records, and DigitalOcean droplets) through DigitalOcean API
   - Be careful that this will destroy the entirety of your deployment (except for the deployment server from which you are running the script) without asking for confirmation!

+## Testing:

+- Run unit test suite with `pytest` from anywhere inside the project directory

 ## Troubleshooting:

 - You may have to wait a few minutes for Logstash to start up on the sensor servers and begin sending attack data to the logging server